AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language

-\emph{Lightweight Convolutional Neural Networks} have gained popularity for their operational efficiency on computation resource-constrained devices.
-For instance, MobileNetV1~\cite{CNN_MobileNetV1} and MobileNetV2~\cite{CNN_MobileNetV2} used techniques like depth-wise separable convolutions and inverted bottleneck blocks for reducing computations.
-Following that, other lightweight CNNs like ShuffleNetV1~\cite{CNN_ShuffleNetV1}, ShuffleNetV2~\cite{CNN_ShuffleNetV2}, EfficientNet~\cite{CNN_EfficientNet}, and MobileNetV3~\cite{CNN_MobileNetV3} emerged.
-These lightweight CNNs also have scaled-down versions like ShuffleNetV2X0.5, ShuffleNetV2X1.0, ShuffleNetV2X1.5, ShuffleNetV2X2.0 and MobileNetv3\_small which operate in different configurations.
-However, these CNNs favor speed over accuracy, leading to slightly reduced performance.
+\emph{Lightweight Convolutional Neural Networks} have gained popularity for their operational efficiency on resource-constrained devices.
+For instance, MobileNetV1 ~\cite{CNN_MobileNetV1} and MobileNetV2~\cite{CNN_MobileNetV2} used techniques like depth-wise separable convolutions and inverted bottleneck blocks for reducing computations.
+Following that, other lightweight CNN architectures like ShuffleNetV1~\cite{CNN_ShuffleNetV1}, ShuffleNetV2~\cite{CNN_ShuffleNetV2}, EfficientNet~\cite{CNN_EfficientNet}, and MobileNetV3~\cite{CNN_MobileNetV3} were proposed.
+These lightweight CNNs also have their scaled-down versions like ShuffleNetV2X0.5, ShuffleNetV2X1.0, ShuffleNetV2X1.5, ShuffleNetV2X2.0 and MobileNetv3\_small which operate in different configurations.
+However, a trade-of between performance and computations is observed across all architectures.